National Geographic gains mobile-optimized store.

 Leveraging technology to drive growth.

-Credera’s user experience and Java development teams worked seamlessly to create a proof of concept to accommodate desired user experiences.
+Credera’s experience design and Java development teams worked seamlessly to create a proof of concept to accommodate desired user experiences.
 For example, a consumer may watch a National Geographic Channel show such as, “Doomsday Preppers,” and choose to write a review on a tablet device.
 Another consumer receives National Geographic Magazine and may want to purchase products showcased in the magazine via a mobile or tablet device.
 The Credera team customized pages to compliment the television watching experience, as well as the experience of flipping through a magazine.
 Alternate workarounds were developed for hovering over a word on a desktop computer.
 Credera used the progressive enhancement technique that targeted the desktop store site as the basis for the tablet site with strategic tablet customizations.

 Consumer reporting analytics and personalized promotion were also a priority.
 Adobe SiteCatalyst, an analytics and reporting tool, was customized to include mobile site visits and revenues by device channels.
 NGS utilized ATG’s content targeters to offer different promotions on the NGS Store site based on what a consumer chooses to click.
 Credera modified the promotions framework to allow NGS the opportunity to tailor promotions for different mobile devices and by location.